 As trial lawyers, we often advise businesses in responding to discovery requests, including requests for production of documents and ESI.
 More often than not this process includes considering and asserting legal privileges (the two most common being the attorney-client privilege and the work product doctrine) to prevent the disclosure of legal advice.
 It is well settled law that the party invoking privilege has the burden of establishing not only its existence but also that the privilege has not been waived.
-But all too often the ediscovery process will surface data and documents that should be privileged but, as a result of improper records maintenance, there is a risk that protection has been lost.
+But all too often the e-discovery process will surface data and documents that should be privileged but, as a result of improper records maintenance, there is a risk that protection has been lost.
 Privilege is at risk anywhere communications made with the intention of confidential treatment were ultimately not kept confidential.
-Waiver could result from either purposeful conduct (e.g., forwarding a privileged email) as well as lack of care (e.g., saving otherwise privileged communications on an unsecured file sharing service without the appropriate safeguards).
-It's not enough that communications should have been kept confidential.
+Waiver could result from either purposeful conduct (e.g., forwarding a privileged email) as well as lack of care (e.g., saving otherwise privileged communications should have been kept confidential.
 The party seeking the benefits of privilege must establish that privilege was never waived.
 Your company's odds of prevailing in litigation may well depend on the quality and proper implementation of your information governance policy.